sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

 ### Deterrents

-* Your are working in a fast-paced environment, where decisions are made on the fly.
+* You are working in a fast-paced environment, where decisions are made on the fly.
 * Your organization values "talking about things" over "getting things done".
 * You are a one-person team, and see no need to keep track of your decisions.
 * There is no tooling available to document decisions in a structured way.